Anthrazit68/NODEMaple/README.md

 - After installing the library, it is recommended to exit Maple and start the program again.

 # Usage
-After installation of the library, the desired Maple workbooks can be opened and run.
-More information can be found on the opening pages of the specific workbooks.
+- After installation of the library, the desired Maple workbooks can be opened and run.
+Check also information on the opening pages of the specific workbooks.
-More information and a introduction to NODEMaple is available on this YouTube channel: https://www.youtube.com/@NODEMaple
+- More information and a introduction to NODEMaple is available on this YouTube channel: https://www.youtube.com/@NODEMaple

 # Contributing
 This software has been made public in the hope of that it might be useful for other structural designers, professionals as well as students.